 An age-old dilemma.
 When to put out hummingbird feeders?
-Well, in North Carolina, ruby-throated hummingbirds have already been spotted along the North Carolina coast in early March.
+Well, in North Carolina, ruby-throated hummingbirds are often spotted along the North Carolina coast in early March.
 And they are hungry!

-But first, just how far have hummingbirds flown to get to the United States?
+But first, what is a hummingbird?
+And where have they been all winter?
+How far have hummingbirds flown to get to the United States?
 Ah, this is an underappreciated superpower that all hummingbirds possess.
 Hmm.
-And where have they been all winter?
-Let’s find out.
+Let’s learn more.

 How Far Does A Hummingbird Fly?